-2.1 Development and Submission of a Project Description
+2.1 Development and submission of a project description

-2.2 Parks Canada Review of the Project Description
+2.2 Review of the project description

 Incomplete project descriptions or those with insufficient detail will be returned to the proponent with an overview of deficiencies to be addressed.

-2.3 Selection of the Appropriate EIA Pathway
+2.3 Selection of the appropriate IA pathway

 Each proposed project will be evaluated by Parks Canada to determine its potential to cause adverse environmental effects.
-As shown in Figure 1, no EIA is required if initial review of the project description by Parks Canada determines:
+As shown in Figure 1, no IA is required if initial review of the project description by Parks Canada determines:

-- the same proposal was previously assessed in sufficient detail.
+- the same proposal Footnote 7 was previously assessed in sufficient detail.
 In this scenario, Parks Canada would conduct an internal review and confirm with the proponent whether the previous assessment is adequate and applicable; or

 - the proposal is NOT likely to cause adverse effects to natural or cultural resources that require mitigation, AND there is no uncertainty or need for further investigation regarding the potential for adverse effects.